 Seattle does need to add a couple more backs while Carson and Penny rehab, but maybe bring back Alex Collins and draft a guy in the middle rounds from what appears to be a fairly deep class.

-Seattle is projected to have nine picks, including two in the second, fourth and fifth rounds.
-The top pick (No. 27 overall) should be used on an O-lineman, if possible; the bottom of the first round is usually a good place to get one.
+Seattle is projected to have eight picks, including two in the second and fourth rounds.
+The top pick (No. 27 overall) should be used on an O-lineman, if possible; they need a tackle and center, and the bottom of the first round is usually a good place to get those.

-The Seahawks probably should look high in the draft (Day 2) for a cornerback who can compete with Tre Flowers and possibly replace Griffin in 2021, if the Hawks don’t extend him.
+The Seahawks probably should look high in the draft (Day 2) for a cornerback who can compete with Tre Flowers and/or possibly replace Shaquill Griffin in 2021, if the Hawks don’t extend him.

 With Dissly’s inability to stay healthy over his first two years, the Hawks should put tight end on their draft list as well.